openmc-dev/openmc/docs/source/methods/introduction.rst

   - Initialize the pseudorandom number generator.

-  - Read ACE format cross-sections specified in the problem.
+  - Read ACE format cross sections specified in the problem.

   - If using a special energy grid treatment such as a union energy grid or lethargy bins, that must be initialized as well.

   - In a fixed source problem, source sites are sampled from the specified source.
-In a criticality problem, source sites are sampled from some initial source distribution or from a source file.
+In an eigenvalue problem, source sites are sampled from some initial source distribution or from a source file.
 The source sites consist of coordinates, a direction, and an energy.